scarista/scarista.github.io/content/stories/dragon-lake/index.md

 Alicia nodded, then turned her head to his shoulder, muffling a sob.
 He drew her closer for a moment, holding her tight.
 Then he raised her chin gently with his free hand.

-"She'll be fine," he said softly as their gazes met.
+"She'll be fine," he whispered as their gazes met.
 He placed a kiss on her forehead.
 "I'd best be off.
-You know what Peter and Abel are like, they'll not hang about if I'm late and I really need their help today."
+You know what Peter and Abel are like.
+They'll not hang about if I'm late and I really need their help today."

 "Yes," Alicia agreed.
 "Go quickly."
 She pecked his cheek.
 "Until midday."